-In addition, the lower leaves still receive a moderate amount of light as the weeds grow taller.
+Also, the lower leaves still receive a moderate amount of light as the weeds grow taller.
 It is guaranteed that you will produce a high quality of plants with vibrant colors if you adopt this technique.

 As a rule of thumb, you need to remember that any plant without sufficient nutrients and enough lighting could not propagate as much.
-The more light there is the better because the hues it project will intensify.
+The more light there is, the better because the hues it project will intensify.
 Take a careful eye and always make sure the plant does not sit in the shade.

-Landscaping and maintaining your aquarium entails a lot of time and effort, but it pays off after a hard work, more so when plants thrive and display its wonder.
+Landscaping and maintaining your aquarium entails a lot of time and effort, but it pays off after hard work, more so when plants thrive and display its wonder.

 Best Tank Companion

-- Microsorum pteropus "Narrow Leaf"
+- Microsorum pteropus "Narrow Leaf."

 - Hygrophila balsamica

 As we enjoy the contrasting hues of all the living elements in your tank, take note that these plants become attractive too to fishes in the environment.
-As aggressive fish keeps moving, they tend to destruct the landscape, toil the soil and eat the plants.
+As aggressive fish keeps moving, they tend to destruct the landscape, toil the soil, and eat the plants.
 It is advisable to select your kind of fish for this type of plants.

 Substrates, Water, and Nutrients